 Ascena Retail Group (ASNA) −8.36% Goodments Score: 50

 Deckers Outdoor (DECK) − 1.28% Goodments Score: 54

 Beyond Meat Inc (BYND) + 2.88% Goodments Score: 75

 Clean Tech Fund (PZD:US) -0.70% Goodments Score: 77

 Sun Powered Fund (TAN:US) -1.59% Goodments Score: 74

 If you’re thinking of adding a long-term investment to your portfolio, now’s the time!
 Need to build up your confidence before building a portfolio?
 Be sure to check out the Goodments Academy.

-Download the app and starting putitng your money where your heart is:
+Download the app and start putitng your money where your heart is: